davepander/sootput/README.md

 </p>

 As our algorithm code is based in python, we are also evaluating https://www.apeworx.io for interfacing with on and off chain algorithms.
+This allows us to work with Filecoin offerings for on-chain data stores.

 For our front end interface, we are exploring https://www.bildr.com and their potential support for the tableland libraries.